 Share your views on Cheltenham’s award winning night time economy

-Cheltenham was nationally recognised earlier this month by Purple Flag accreditors as ’Best in Appeal’ for its vibrant choice of night time leisure and entertainment, for a diversity of ages, groups, lifestyles and cultures.
-Cheltenham has successfully retained its Purple Flag status since 2016 and now residents are asked to share their views on Cheltenham’s evening and night time offering through a short survey.
+Cheltenham has successfully retained its Purple Flag status since 2016 for its vibrant choice of night time leisure and entertainment, for a diversity of ages, groups, lifestyles and cultures.
+Residents are asked to once again share their views on Cheltenham’s evening and night time offering through a short survey, online only.

 The survey results will form part of Cheltenham’s application for renewal of the Purple Flag status.
-The feedback will also provide the council with a better understanding of how people use and view the town during the evenings.
-The survey is available online and paper copies can be collected from the Municipal Offices.
-Deadline for responses is close of business on 30 September 2019.
+The feedback will also provide the council with a better understanding of how people use and view the town during the evenings including changes due to Covid-19.
+Deadline for responses is close of business on 20 January 2021.

 What is Purple Flag?

-Cheltenham will be submitting its application to renew Purple Flag in October this year.
+Cheltenham will be submitting its application to renew Purple Flag at the end of January 2021.

 Since 2007, Purple Flag status has been awarded to over 75 towns and cities in the UK and Ireland.
 Purple Flag accredited areas have all reported a consistent increase in footfall and a decrease in crime within the evening and night time economy.
-The Purple Flag programme is managed by the Association of Town and City Management (ATCM) which works alongside a partnership of key stakeholder groups backed by Government, police and businesses, as well as the UK sponsors Diageo Great Britain.
+The Purple Flag programme is managed by the Association of Town and City Management (ATCM) which works alongside a partnership of key stakeholder groups backed by Government, police and businesses.